MatteoFalcioni/LG-Urban/DB-README.md

 - Agent state between steps
 - Graph control flow data

 **Important**: This is **ephemeral** data.
 Don't rely on it for persistence.
 If deleted, conversations continue from PostgreSQL message history.
+But the agent will not have memory of previous chats, they will only be showed in frontend.

 ---